 The deltoid muscle is the big muscle on the shoulder.
 It has three parts; the front or anterior, middle and back or posterior.
 The muscle lifts the arm up sideways.
-The front part helps to lift the arm up forwards, known as shoulder flexion and the back part helps to lift the arm up backwards, known as shoulder extension.
+The front part helps to lift the arm up forwards, known as shoulder flexion and the back part helps to lift the arm up backward, known as shoulder extension.

 Grade 1 deltoid strain